SIMPLE IRA Plan Fix-It Guide – SIMPLE IRA Plan Overview

 SIMPLE IRAs are the individual retirement accounts or annuities into which the contributions are deposited.
 A SIMPLE IRA must be set up for each eligible employee.
 Forms 5305-S, SIMPLE Individual Retirement Trust Account, and 5305-SA, SIMPLE Individual Retirement Custodial Account, are model trust and custodial account documents the participant and the trustee (or custodian) can use for this purpose.
 A SIMPLE IRA can't be designated as a Roth IRA.

-A SIMPLE IRA must be set up for an employee before the first date by which a contribution is required to be deposited into the employee’s IRA.
+A SIMPLE IRA must be set up for an employee before the first date a contribution must be deposited into the employee’s IRA.

 Effect on IRA limits: Contributions to a SIMPLE IRA won't affect the amount an individual can contribute to a Roth IRA or a traditional IRA.
 However, contributions to a SIMPLE IRA may preclude an individual from receiving a tax deduction for contributions to a traditional IRA because the individual is considered “covered by an employer plan.”